B.S. in Nursing

 An exploration of self in the world, based on personal experience and classical spiritual practices.
 Students are challenged to think systemically about contexts of family, faith community, workplace, and broader culture as they plan for lifelong formation and contribution to the well-being of others.

 Fulfills: CAPS Goal Areas 2, 5, 6.
-Special Notes: Prior completion of CORE300 highly recommended.
-Enrollment is open to students with sophomore class standing and above.
+Special Notes: Enrollment is open to students with sophomore class standing and above.

-Special Notes: Required for MANE Associate degree graduates; an elective for all other RN-BSN students.
+Special Notes: Recommended for all MANE Associate degree graduates; an elective for any other RN-BSN students.

-Introduces ethical theory and the language needed to discuss relevant ethical healthcare issues.
-Explores current ethical issues faced in the workplace, including potential outcomes, the role of the nurse, and differing viewpoints.
-Encourages the development of empathy for, respect of, and insight into differing ethical opinions.
+Introduction to ethical theory and the language needed to discuss relevant ethical healthcare issues.
+Exploration of current ethical issues faced in healthcare settings, including potential outcomes, the role of the nurse, application of professional ethical codes, and differing viewpoints.
+Development of empathy for, respect of, and insight into differing ethical opinions.

 Exploration of evidence-based practices in end-of-life nursing care based on curriculum developed by the End-of-Life Nursing Education Consortium (ELNEC).
 Topics include pain management, symptom management, last hours of life, cultural and spiritual considerations, communication strategies, and ethical decision making.